muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 rights".
 Well-to-do Turkist Kemalist would fight to force women to take off their hijab, whereas conservative from usually poorer background tried to "defend their identity" by refusing..
-The Turkist resurgence through the image of Kemal is expounded upon more in this work [5].
+The Turkist resurgence used the image of Kemal as its mascot [5].

 <a name='problems'/>